Programme

 8.30-9.00

-Frösén Juhana: Training in small Nordic centers
+Frösén Juhana: Opening words and Training in small Nordic centers

 9.00-9.30

-Zenonos George: Training in a high volume US center
+Zenonos George: Training in a high-volume US center

 9.30-9.45